 I, Victor Odlivak am running for EWEB Commissioner AT-LARGE position in the

 May 2018 primary in Eugene.
-I have worked for the last five
+I have worked for the last eleven

 years to stop smart meters in both Seattle and Eugene with the

-Families for Safe Meters.
+Families for Safe Technology.
 I was so fed

 up with the reversing